 If you want to use one of the guaranteed insurability options, you must apply in writing to have your benefit amount increased within six months of the life-changing event for that option (as described in the table in condition 5.1.8) happening.
 We will not increase any benefit amount until we write to you to tell you that we are prepared to provide the increased cover.

-5.1.5 When the guaranteed insurability options are not available a. in connection with gift inter vivos cover;
+5.1.5 When the guaranteed insurability options are not available

 The guaranteed insurability options are not available: